 Published on: February 19, 2014 by Blair Haas

-It is often confusing for an engineer to know what type of rating they need to look for when they desire to have a “waterproof” enclosure.
-Much like with watches or other sensitive information, there is a big difference between waterproof, water resistant, and other descriptive but not specific labels.
-To help out, there are several rating systems that have been developed although and several testing agencies that verify the results.
+It is often confusing for an engineer to know what type of IP Rating they need to look for when they desire to have a “waterproof” enclosure.
+Much like with watches or other sensitive information, there is a big difference between waterproof, water-resistant, and other descriptive but not specific labels.
+To help out, there are several rating systems that have been developed and several testing agencies that verify the results.
 Among these, the two best known are NEMA and IP.
-This blog will deal only with the IP system.
+This article will deal only with the IP system.

 |IP Rating||Protection||Description||Test Method|

 |IP65 Enclosures||Able to protect against water jets||Water projected by a nozzle (6.3 mm) against enclosure from any direction shall have no harmful effects.||Test duration: at least 15 minutes|

 |Pressure: 30 kPa at distance of 3 m|